Funds to implement evidence-based school safety programs and technology

 Grant consultant Phil Gothard explains how schools can pursue SVPP funding, what the application process involves, and why early preparation matters.

-Discover additional federal, state, and local funding sources to help K-12 schools improve security and safety.
+Discover additional federal, state, and local funding sources to help K-12 schools strengthen campus security and student safety initiatives.